 Employment and training options in today’s world are changing rapidly.
-Whether you’ve just left school, your personal circumstances or priorities have changed or you need to re-enter the workforce after a period of time away it’s hard to know what direction to take, what might be a good fit for you and once you have determined your employment goal how to plot a path to it.
+Whether you’ve just left school, your personal circumstances or priorities have changed or you need to re-enter the workforce after a period of time away, it’s hard to know what direction to take.
+Our Pathways Planning can help you to decide what might be a good fit for you and how to plot a path to your employment goal.

 - One-on-one supported Pathways Planning* to explore and identify your goals and the stepping stones to achieve these (eligibility for free planning sessions)*

 - Opportunities to gain work experience through our volunteer programs

 The Inner North Community Foundation have funded CERES to offer individual career pathways support in Horticulture, Permaculture and Environmental Education for local people who:

 - have experienced barriers to participating in training, gaining work experience or securing employment

 - Would benefit from individualised support in exploring training and employment options and opportunities